Driver flees South Beach traffic stop, leading to police chase; 1 arrested, 3 detained

 MIAMI BEACH, FLA.
-(WSVN) - A traffic stop spiraled into chaos after, police said, a driver fled, leading officers on a pursuit through the busy streets of South Beach that ended with four people in custody.
+(WSVN) - A traffic stop spiraled into chaos after, police said, a driver fled, leading officers on a pursuit through the busy streets of South Beach that involved a change in drivers and ended with one teen arrested, three others in custody and two people still at large.

 Cellphone video showed a black Cadillac driving on a section of Ocean Drive closed to vehicles, Sunday afternoon.